devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

     type: string
 ```

-- At the end of the `steps` section before `volumes` starts, add the following, this will actually do the magic of tagging the image:
+- At the end of the `steps` section is a new step:

 ```yaml
 - env: